Stacey-Kakala/PowerBI--Performance-Report-And-Analysis/README.md

-# Performance Report & Analysis - PowerBI (Project Documentation)
+# Performance Report & Analysis - PowerBI
+## --- Project Documentation ---
 A dynamic PowerBI dashboard analyzing sales performance and profitability for PlantCo.

 ## Table of Contents